ubc-library-rc/rdm/content/10-3_Data-deidentification_with_R.md

 Sensitive data is “information that needs safeguarding against unwarranted access or disclosure” [(Rod & Thompson, 2023, p.
 252)](https://doi.org/10.5206/EKCH6181), and this information can be related to both humans and animals.

 Data may be “sensitive” because it can have identifying information of various levels.
-Some pieces of information can immediately identify someone, or when combined with other information can identify someone.
+Some pieces of information can immediately identify someone, or when combined with other information, can identify someone.
 These different kinds of identifiers are called:
 - Direct identifiers: Pieces of information that will immediately identify a participant
 - Indirect identifiers: Pieces of information that could identify a participant when combined with another piece of information
 - Non-identifiers: Pieces of information that are unlikely to identify a participant alone
 - Hidden identifiers: Pieces of non-identifying information contextually combined that may identify a participant

 It’s important to de-identify data because we want to minimize the risk of harm to individuals, communities, and animal species if there were to be a confidentiality breach.
 It’s also important because it helps prevent possible re-identification of participants.

+To make sure sensitive data has been de-identified sufficiently, a common risk assessment called "k-anonymity" can be applied.
+K-anonymity looks at how well each participant's record "blends in" (to be unidentifiable) with a group of at least "k" records with the same set of indirect identifiers.
+The "k" is a numerical value determined by the researchers, which is commonly 3 or 5.

 ## Recap: Manual data de-identification
 *Learning about different de-identification methods and demonstrating some of them on an example dataset.*